Test Id : LEGRP

 Describes how the test is performed and provides a method-specific reference

 This method employs a target-specific detection system using fluorescent resonance energy transfer (FRET) hybridization probes designed for a specific sequence found within the Legionella 5S ribosomal RNA gene.
 The LightCycler (LC) instrument amplifies and monitors target nucleic acid sequences by fluorescence during polymerase chain rection (PCR) cycling.
-This is an automated PCR system that can rapidly detect amplified product development through stringent air-controlled temperature cycling and capillary cuvettes.
+This is an automated PCR system that can rapidly detect amplified product development through stringent air-controlled temperature cycling.
 The detection of amplified products is based on the FRET principle.
-For FRET product detection, a hybridization probe with a donor fluorophore, fluorescein, on the 3' end is excited by an external light source, which emits light that is absorbed by a second hybridization probed with an acceptor fluorophore, LC-Ted 640, on the 5' end.
+For FRET product detection, a hybridization probe with a donor fluorophore, fluorescein, on the 3' end is excited by an external light source, which emits light that is absorbed by a second hybridization probed with an acceptor fluorophore, LC-Red 640, on the 5' end.
 The acceptor fluorophore then emits light of a different wavelength that can be measured with a signal that is proportional to the amount of specific PCR product.
-The detection process is completed in under an hour using a closed tube system.(Cunningham SA, Sloan LM, Uhl JA, et al: Validation of a real-time PCR assay for the detection of Legionella species in respiratory samples.
+The detection process is completed in a closed system.(Cunningham SA, Sloan LM, Uhl JA, et al. Validation of a real-time PCR assay for the detection of Legionella species in respiratory samples.
 Abstracts of the Annual Meeting of the Association for Molecular Pathology, 2009 General Meeting, Nov.
 19-22, 2009; Rucinski SL, Murphy MP, Kies KD, Cunningham SA, Schuetz AN, Patel R. Eight years of clinical Legionella PCR testing illustrates a seasonal pattern.
 J Infect Dis.
-2018 Jul 13;218(4):669-670. doi: 10.1093/infdis/jiy201)
+2018;218(4):669-670. doi:10.1093/infdis/jiy201)

 PDF Report